How to Spoof a GPS Location on an iPhone

 However, in recent months a hardware company has put together an Apple-compliant system that permits you to relocate your iOS device wherever you like virtually!
 It isn’t free or cheap, but it works well and is a robust and reliable solution.

 The GFaker comes in two different models, the GFaker Phantom and the GFaker Pro.
 The Phantom ($289) works on all iPhones and iOS versions from iOS 9 to iOS 15.
-However, it does have one limitation—it does not report altitude data, so apps that are exceptionally “paranoid” about the GPS coordinates might balk about it.
-For 99% of applications, this is a non-issue, however.
+However, it does have one limitation; it does not report altitude data, so apps that are exceptionally “paranoid” about the GPS coordinates might balk at it.
+Regardless, for 99% of applications, this is a non-issue.
 The GFaker Pro ($279) is an older model but still works perfectly with iOS 9 through 12 and requires additional steps for IOS 13 and 14, and possibly later.

 Final Thoughts on How to Spoof a GPS Location on an iPhone